-The program fosters a community of bright, energetic and committed Ph.D. students, alumni, DOE laboratory staff and other scientists who share a common desire to impact the nation while advancing their science.
-Fellowship students represent diverse scientific and engineering disciplines but the common thread is their use of mathematical and computing techniques for their research.
+The program fosters a community of energetic and committed Ph.D. students, alumni, DOE laboratory staff and other scientists who want to have an impact on the nation while advancing their research.
+Fellows come from diverse scientific and engineering disciplines but share a common interest in using computing in their research.

 More than 600 students representing 85 U.S. universities have been welcomed into the DOE CSGF since its inception.
 The program's alumni work in DOE laboratories, private industry and educational institutions.

 A DOE Program with a Mission